home page

 For the Principal Law Enforcement Member who undertook the work of the initiative:

-• All travel and accommodation expenses and conference registration paid by The International Law Enforcement Cybercrime Award to attend the Policing Cyberspace International Summit 2008, Bangkok, Thailand (POLCYB International Summit 2008, Thailand), from November 17 - 21, 2008, Bangkok, Thailand.
+• All travel and accommodation expenses and conference registration paid by The International Law Enforcement Cybercrime Award to attend the Policing Cyberspace International Summit (POLCYB International Summit), Dates: TBA, Venue: TBA

 For the Law Enforcement Agency:

-• Trophy - The International Law Enforcement Cybercrime Award Trophy
+• The International Law Enforcement Cybercrime Award Trophy

 Back to TOP